Twitchfire plot in the Hero AU

 "That's just her sense of humor," she tells him with a very nervous smile.

 Shard huffs and starts walking towards a nearby room.
-Twitch follows him, turning back to look at Spitfire and not seeing her there.
+Sunbird follows him, turning back to look at Spitfire and not seeing her there.
 She shakes her head and hurries into the room.
 Shard closes the door.
 Crosses his arms.
 Opens his mouth to speak.

 A moment of incredibly tense silence.
 He sighs.

-Twitch starts instead.
+Sunbird starts instead.
 "Yes, she is that shapeshifter, but–"

 "But what?!
 What could possibly make you think it was a good idea to bring her here?!"